Easy Baked Vegetable Lasagna Primavera

 - You can use full-fat or low-fat cottage cheese in place of the ricotta for an even creamier texture.

-- We used part-skim mozzarella and part-skim ricotta to shave off extra saturated fat and calories, but you can use full-fat versions of either if preferred.
+- We used part-skim mozzarella and part-skim ricotta to shave off extra saturated fat and calories in this vegetarian lasagna recipe, but you can use full-fat versions of either if preferred.

 - You can add some spice by adding a pinch of red pepper flakes to the vegetables or use an arrabbiata sauce instead of marinara sauce.